A Crash Course On Event App Sponsorship Strategy: Sponsorship Packaging 101

 Gold Sponsor – Have a Conversation With Your Customers

-Sponsors who want the engagement value of a two-way conversation can take silver sponsorship to the next level in your gold package, which would allow them to use the app to create a dialogue with your attendees.
+Sponsors who want the engagement value of a two-way conversation can take silver sponsorship to the next level in your gold package.
+This package would allow them to use the app to create a dialogue with your attendees.
 Sponsors can create customized banner ads that serve a variety of purposes (eg. linking to an enhanced profile).
-Get attendees to proactively learn about your gold sponsors by directing them to a sponsored poll or survey, and enter all the attendees who answer the questions correctly in a draw.
+Get attendees to proactively learn about your gold sponsors by directing them to a sponsored poll or survey.
+Ad incentives, by entering all the attendees who answer the questions correctly in a draw.
 With your attendees’ permission, you can even offer your sponsors a list of the participants.
 In these ways, attendees can engage in conversations with sponsors, providing more customer data and improved lead qualification.

 Platinum Sponsor – Build A Relationship With Your Customers

 For a sponsor that wants it all, only a platinum package will do.
-This can include the full suite of features and benefits on the event app, including custom branding on the app’s loading screen, a sponsored poll or survey, gamification opportunities, and customized banner ads placed prominently on highly personalized areas of the app such as attendee listings and maps.
+This can include the full suite of features and benefits on the event app.
+Options such as custom branding on the app’s loading screen, a sponsored poll or survey, gamification opportunities.
+Offer customized banner ads placed prominently on highly personalized areas of the app such as attendee listings and maps.
 This package is for the sponsor that wants to move beyond conversations and develop relationships with attendees who might become fiercely loyal customers.

-These examples of sponsorship tiers are meant give you an idea of how your own packages could look.
-Your sponsorship strategy is yours to design; with an event app, you have full control over which features your different sponsors will receive and the flexibility to determine the feature combinations.
+These examples of sponsorship tiers are meant to give you an idea of how your own packages could look.
+Your sponsorship strategy is yours to design.
+With an event app, you have full control over which features your different sponsors will receive and the flexibility to determine the feature combinations.
 For more package ideas, check out EventMobi’s Ultimate Guide To Event App Sponsorship!

 How to Promote Your Event App?

 We’ve covered how to build a sponsorship package in detail, but creating an enticing package is just the first step to getting sponsor buy-in.
-You can wax poetic about all the great features of your sponsorship package, but you can be certain that one of the first questions your sponsors will ask will be: How much promotion are you putting behind the event app?
+You can wax poetic about all the great features of your sponsorship package, but this requires a good app adoption.
 Higher usage and adoption of your event app means more exposure for your sponsors.
+You can be certain that one of the first questions your sponsors will ask will be: How much promotion are you putting behind the event app?
 This is why it is essential to have a well-promoted event app that works seamlessly for everyone.

 The most important promotional aspect of any event app is accessibility.
-How easy it is to use and how well it integrates across all devices will determine whether everyone can view and interact with your app and, by extension, your sponsors.
-Your attendees will be using a variety of devices that run on different operating systems, including iPhone, Android, BlackBerry and Windows phones as well as tablets, laptops, and more.
-You want to ensure that attendees can access your event app from everywhere, and that their experience across any platform will be as cohesive as the messaging of your sponsors.
+Ease of use and how well it integrates across devices effects how many attendees can view and interact with your app and, by extension, your sponsors.
+Your attendees will be using a variety of devices that run on different operating systems, including phones, tablets, laptops, and more.
+You want to ensure that attendees can access your event app from everywhere and that their experience across any platform will be as cohesive as the messaging of your sponsors.